OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 ```
 What happened to the final "done" output in the second example?

-This problem will also occurs with a single-branch `if`/`then` expression
+This problem will also occur with a single-branch `if`/`then` expression
 and a `let` in the `then` branch.

 ## Why does the problem occur?